 Whereas we in IT like shiny and new.
 Especially shiny and new stuff we can install or implement.

-Does ABC have a sell-by date?
+Does the ABC of ICT have a sell-by date?

 Often at conferences, when I submit a speaking proposal on ABC I’m asked “Haven’t you got something new you can present on, like DevOps?
 ITIL4?
 Or artificial intelligence (AI)?
 We’ve done ABC before… ABC is more than 15 years old!?”

 “Hmm,” I think.
 Einstein was once attributed with saying “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.”
 We don’t ignore Einstein just because his ideas were last century thinking.
-But hey “ABC was 15 years ago… it’s out of date!”Einstein was once attributed with saying “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”
+But hey “ABC of ICT was 15 years ago… it’s out of date!”Einstein was once attributed with saying “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”
 We don’t ignore Einstein just because his ideas were last century thinking - @GamingPaul #ITSM Click To Tweet

 This was obviously said by somebody who is sure about the universe, or…